North Shropshire: What to expect from an unexpected by-election

 Ms Spires tells me about a client who comes to see her once a week, their bus fare is £5.40, this she says is a "huge chunk of money for someone on Universal Credit struggling to make ends meet".

-We discuss the government's levelling up agenda and the fact the county recently missed out on three bids for levelling up cash in the recent spending review, perhaps she says because the area is seen as being rural and prosperous.
+We discuss the government's levelling up agenda and the fact the county recently missed out on three bids for levelling up cash in the spending review, perhaps she says because the area is seen as being rural and prosperous.

 "I moved here from London five years ago and my chocolate box idea of Whitchurch quickly faded.
-There is poverty and there is isolation particularly for older people living outside the constituencies five small towns," she said.
+There is poverty and there is isolation particularly for older people living outside the constituency's five small towns," she said.

 Shropshire Council, recently bid for £98m in government funding to improve the bus network in the county.